BenhamOT/BenhamOT.github.io/docs/_posts/2023-12-06-is-rust-the-language-of-the-future.md

 ### Introduction:

-About 9 months ago I had separated conversations with a couple of mates I used to work with.
+About 9 months ago I had separate conversations with a couple of mates I used to work with.
 Coincidentally, both of them were telling me about this programming language, Rust, they’d recently become interested in.
 Slightly skeptical at first, I started doing my own research and pretty quickly I was sold.
 Having spent the vast majority of my professional career almost exclusively using Python, I was in the market for learning another language.